 In the ordinary course of the Group's business, it is exposed to risks of theft of products from its stores and at its distribution centres, which may increase the Group's costs (particularly if its insurance coverage is not sufficient to cover all losses associated with theft incidents).
 Products may also be misappropriated during transportation.
 In FY 2018 and Nine Months FP 2019, the Group incurred a loss of 0.2 per cent. and 0.1 per cent. of revenue, respectively, incurred as a result of the deductibles under the Group's insurance policies, due to the theft of the Group's products from its stores and other locations.
 If a hold-up, burglary or other theft incident takes a violent turn, the Group may also suffer reputational damage and its customers may become less inclined to visit its stores, which could have an adverse effect on the Group's business and prospects.
-For example, one of the Group's Mappin & Webb stores in London was robbed in October 2017 and two Watches of Switzerland stores in London were robbed in March 2018 and April 2018, respectively.
+For example, one of the Group's Mappin & Webb stores in London was robbed in October 2017 and two Watches of Switzerland stores in London were robbed in 2018 (the Regent Street store in March 2018 and June 2018, and the Oxford Street store in April 2018).
 In addition, the Group may from time to time experience misappropriation of funds from its stores or at other levels of its business, including by the Group's employees.
 The Group's internal controls systems may be insufficient to enable it to detect any such theft or misappropriation.
 Any of these risks could have a material adverse effect on the Group's business, financial condition and results of operations.